JuanitoLoopez/JuanitoLoopez/README.md

 <!-- Mobile developer
 ----------------- -->

-  As a passionate mobile developer with +2 years of experience, I specialize in analyzing and developing top-notch computer systems using cutting-edge tools such as Dart, Flutter, LQLite, Docker, Java, PostgreSQL, JS, CSS, HTML.
+  As a passionate backend developer with +2 years of experience, I specialize in analyzing and developing top-notch computer systems using cutting-edge tools such as Dart, Flutter, LQLite, Docker, Java, PostgreSQL, JS, CSS, HTML.
 With a keen eye for detail and a deep understanding of programming paradigms such as MVC, OOP, and Functional Programming, I have successfully completed a variety of complex projects and exceeded client expectations.

   What sets me apart from the rest is my ability to work collaboratively, communicate effectively, and manage my time efficiently.
 I have honed these skills over the years, working with cross-functional teams and implementing agile methodologies such as Scrum to ensure timely project delivery.